vechain/vechain-sdk-js/docs/templates/contracts.md

 -   The example involves a smart contract with an ABI (Application Binary Interface) defined in JSON format.
 The ABI describes the functions and their parameters in the contract.

--   The `buildCallContractTransaction` function from `@vechainfoundation/vechain-sdk-core` is used to create a transaction for calling a specific function on the smart contract.
+-   The `buildCallTransaction` function from `@vechainfoundation/vechain-sdk-core` is used to create a transaction for calling a specific function on the smart contract.

 -   The function `setValue` is called with an argument of 123, representing the value to be set in the smart contract.